BioGeMT/miRBench_paper/code/eval_metrics/README.md

 # Evaluation of predictions from various tools

-This directory contains code to generate various evaluation metrics of predictions from various tools.
+This directory contains code to generate evaluation metrics AUC-PR or AUC-ROC of predictions from various tools.

-- PR_AUC
-- ROC_AUC
-- Average_Precision
-- F1_Score

 ## Requirements